 The program offers the students instruction in writing and creating a portfolio, completing a job application, and preparing for an interview.
 The program will post openings as they are received.
 The hospital will communicate any job openings as they are opened up for applications.
 The program will also direct the students to the website for links to the AST website for openings.
-D-H does not guarantee any student employment upon graduation from the program.
+Dartmouth Health does not guarantee any student employment upon graduation from the program unless otherwise indicated by sponsorship.

-D-H Surgical Technology Certificate Program Quarter Schedule and Class Descriptions
+Surgical Technology Certificate Program Quarter Schedule and Class Descriptions